 A Kansas heartbeat bill, HB 2324 (Full text), was introduced and referred to the House Committee on Federal and State Affairs on February 13, 2013.
 The bill died in the Committee.

+Prior to SB 9, several heartbeat bills had been introduced in the Kentucky General Assembly since 2013.
 In 2013 and 2014, the House of Representatives twice introduced heartbeat bill HB 132.
 Both bills ended up dying in committee.

 On December 13, 2018, State Rep. Robert Goforth (89th Dist.) prefiled a heartbeat bill (BR 823) in the House for the 2019 legislative session but the General Assembly opted to use a Senate version instead.